 The International Air Transport Association (IATA) once again is criticizing the “painfully slow” progress in Europe’s air traffic management reform, and has issued its own plan for increasing ATM efficiency and lowering cost.
 IATA unveiled its blueprint at the Civil Air Navigation Organization (CANSO) World ATM Congress in Madrid.
 Among the recommendations are a drastic cut in the number of en-route control centers, and new ways to enforce cost-efficiency targets.
 Speaking at ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "IATA Blasts European ATM Reform, Proposes Own Plan Of Action".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "IATA Blasts European ATM Reform, Proposes Own Plan Of Action".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.